I began blogging on myspace on politics, history, and economics. I continue this here.

 The Development of Fascist Ideology

-Fascism made common cause with the most radical youth movement of the period: F. T. Marinetti’s Futurism, which provided a special political style, which could be employed only by a political elite knowledgable about the non-rationality of mass man.
+Fascism made common cause with the most radical youth movement of the period: F. T. Marinetti’s Futurism, which provided a special political style that could be employed only by a political elite knowledgeable about the non-rationality of mass man.
 A self-selected cadre of professional revolutionaries had the historic responsibility for a hierarchically organized mass movement.
 Classical Marxism seemed unable to provide a competent explanation for the failure of the proletariat to discharge its revolutionary obligation.
-Both Georges Sorel and Roberto Michels, were termed “revolutionary Marxists” and insisted Marxism needed supplementation with more adequate assessments of human motivation and organization if the problems of the non-revolutionary proletariat and, ultimately the influence of nationalism on the political mobilization of men were to be satisfactorily managed.
-“Italian radicalism,” according to A. J. Gregor, was the new revision or modification of the Marxist movement in Italy.
+Both Georges Sorel and Roberto Michels were termed “revolutionary Marxists” and insisted Marxism needed supplementation with more adequate assessments of human motivation and organization if the problems of the non-revolutionary proletariat and, ultimately the influence of nationalism on the political mobilization of men were to be satisfactorily managed.
+“Italian radicalism,” according to A. J. Gregor was the new revision or modification of the Marxist movement in Italy.
 The new idea was the influence of non-rational stimuli to render the proletariat non-revolutionary.

 World War I